Shardul-NEU/AWS_DEVOPS_WEBAPP/README.md

+This repository contains code for setting up AWS infrastructure and the Webapp that was developed to imitate the whole devops workflow.
+Webapp code and more about packer, AMI's and cloud watch configuration can be found in the WebApp_Packer_code folder.

 # AWS-infra
 This repository contains code for setting up AWS infrastructure resources for hosting a cloud native web application.
 Terraform is used for infrastructure setup and tear down.